 There wasn’t a lot to watch on TV during September, hence I focused on DVDs.
 But I’ve continued watching the ever-wonderful Taskmaster, which is always hilarious.
 And we’ve had the first QI XL episode of the new Q series, so I’m just awaiting the others, as the BBC schedule the extended QI episodes very randomly these days.
-I’ve also started watching a new series on Dave called Comedians Giving Lectures, where comedians are asked to give funny lectures based on the titles of real lectures.
-The variety of performers and subjects inevitably means that some of the routines are better than others.
-But it’s alright, it’s a fun way to spend half an hour.
+I’ve also tried out a new series on Dave called Comedians Giving Lectures, where comedians are asked to give funny lectures based on the titles of real lectures.
+The variety of performers and subjects inevitably means that some of the routines are better than others, but it’s ok.

-I also bought a couple of new music releases this month.
-The first is Backbone by Status Quo, the band\s 33rd studio album.
-More importantly, it’s also their first album without the late great Rick Parfitt, replaced after his sad death by Richie Malone.
-So that in itself made things interesting.
-The band have continued touring successfully, Francis Rossi leading the way without his lifelong friend.
-But would a new album work without Rick involved?
+I also bought a couple of new music releases this month, the first being Backbone by Status Quo.
+It’s the band’s 33rd studio album, and their first without the late great Rick Parfitt, who has been replaced after his sad death by Richie Malone.
+So that in itself makes things interesting.
+The band have continued touring successfully, Francis Rossi leading the way without his lifelong friend, but would a new album work without Rick involved?

 The short answer is yes.
 It’s still got that Quo sound and it’s still great.
 Track 1 eases you in with Waiting For A Woman, which has a very steady beat to it, before picking up the pace and getting into the heavier rockers, with highlights for me including Liberty Lane. the Backbone title track, and Get Out Of My Head, the fastest track on the album.

-There’s nothing exceptional or unusual here, but that’s good, I’m pleased about that.
+There’s nothing exceptional or unusual here, but that’s good really,.
 This album is effectively a form of reassurance, for the fans, for Rick watching on high from wherever he is now, and even for Francis Rossi and his bandmates.
 Quo are still here, and Quo are still Quo.
 They’ve still got the sound, they’ve still got the energy, and they’ve still got the ability to put together a package of tracks that are all catchy rockers, without exception.
 If you’re a Quo fan, you know what you’re in for, there’s nothing to worry about, and I’m delighted to have this new album in my collection.

 The other music release I bought was the 50th Anniversary Super Deluxe box set of Abbey Road by The Beatles.
-Over the past couple of years I’ve bought, and reviewed, the 50th anniversary sets for Sgt Pepper and The White Album, so naturally I wanted this one too.
-Abbey Road doesn’t need a whole separate post dedicated to it this time, because there isn’t quite so much included to write about.
-However, that said, it’s still a fantastic package.
+Over the past couple of years I’ve bought, and reviewed, the 50th anniversary sets for Sgt Pepper & The White Album, so naturally I wanted this one too.
+There isn’t quite so much in this set as the previous ones, but it’s still a fantastic package.